vincentraquin/starter-academic/content/authors/admin/_index.md

 ---
 Welcome!

 This website is dedicated to my profesional activites as a researcher.
-I study vector-borne diseases from pathogen emergence to transmission, with a focus on vector-pathogen interactions.
+I study vector-borne diseases from pathogen emergence to transmission.
 I use mosquitoes and arboviruses as experimental models.

+I am interested in mosquito interactions with its microbiota, including bacteria and arboviruses.
+I investigate how these interactions shape mosquito traits, from physiology to vector competence.